 Stopovers and open jaws are great way to see more of the world for less money.
 Some airlines allow you to add a stopover to your award ticket itinerary on the way to or from your final destination.
 So what exactly is a stopover and an open jaw and which carriers let you take them?
 Read on for the airlines and their rules.

-A stopover happens when you stop en route to or from your destination for longer than 24 hours on an international flight, or for longer than four hours on a domestic flight.
-Shorter stops are called layovers or transfers.
+A stopover happens when you stop en route to or from your destination for longer than 24 hours on an

 American doesn’t allow stopovers, but it has no issues with open jaws.
-American charges for one-way flights, so it doesn’t care whether you take a round-trip flight or two one-way fights.
+American charges for one-way flights, so it doesn’t care whether you take a round-trip flight or two one-way flights.
 For example, you can fly New York–Paris–New York or New York–Paris and then Madrid–New York, and you will pay the same miles for either route.
 But in the second example you have to get from Paris to Madrid on your own.
 You can fly American partner Iberia between Paris and Madrid, but you’ll have to pay separately for that flight.

 Keep in mind that whenever you deal with an airline that prices its awards for one-way flights and doesn’t allow stopovers, you’re better off booking two one-way flights instead of a round-trip flight.
 If something goes wrong, all your itinerary ahead gets canceled, but if it’s only a one-way flight, that limits the damage.